thedataquarry/zola-blog/content/posts/static-site-zola/index.md

 {{ figure(src="cname.png") }}

-I created the list of A records to point my apex domain to the IP addresses for GitHub Page, as per the GitHub page docs.
+I created the list of A records to point my apex domain to the IP addresses for the GitHub Page, as per the docs.
 Note the `CNAME Record` on the last line (this is important).
 On the Zola side, I simply create a file called `CNAME` in the `static` folder, and add the following line to it:

 ```sh
 thedataquarry.com